 The similarities between painkillers and heroin truly outweigh the differences from the eyes of someone once addicted to both substances.
 When focusing on what each substance does to the body and brain, they are almost indistinguishable from one another.
 The negative side-effects and harsh realities of addiction as a whole, despite the substance, reveal how badly an addict is affected.

 It is not the addict’s choice, it is an unfortunate series of events that lead them to believe they need the substance.
 With people misunderstanding drug addiction, wrongly comparing the substance, and also pointing a finger at the addict, it creates an illusion for the addict to use drugs based on how society views them.
 This illusion gives the addict a false sense of accomplishment because, for the most part, they will experience the same effects from either heroin or opioid painkillers.

 Negative judgment toward drug abuse is alarmingly high.
 It not only affects the person participating in the judgment of another person, but it creates an overwhelming feeling to the user.
 Ultimately causing them to refrain from seeking help in fear of being viewed as less than.

 Are You Struggling With Drug Abuse?

 Heroin and opioid painkillers are becoming the leading causes of death in America.
 Don’t become another statistic.
 Finding a way out of the grips of addiction can be challenging, but recovery is possible.
-If you or someone you know is struggling with addiction and decide it’s time to start the recovery process call Pathway to Hope at (844) 557-8575.
+If you or someone you know is struggling with addiction and decide it’s time to start the recovery process call Pathway to Hope at (844) 557-8575 or contact us online.
 Trained medical staff are available 24/7 to help you regain control of your life.